ARM-software/CMSIS-DSP/dsppp/Include/dsppp/autodiff/README.md

 optimized C kernels and fusible C++ expressions is especially important for training, because backward passes contain more compound updates and accumulations than typical forward inference code.

+## Examples

+### Polynomial regression

+`dsppp/Examples/autodiff_regression.cpp` trains a cubic polynomial to approximate `sin(x)`.
+It demonstrates a batch loss, RMSProp, graph reuse, parameter freezing, and saving learned values.

+### LMS adaptive filter

+`dsppp/Examples/autodiff_lms.cpp` identifies an unknown FIR filter with a per-sample quadratic loss and SGD update.
+It is an educational demonstration;
+the specialized CMSIS-DSP LMS implementation is more efficient for production filtering.

+### Iris classifier

+`dsppp/Examples/autodiff_iris.cpp` trains a small two-layer classifier with Adam and tests it on 30 patterns excluded from training.
+A single macro selects the float32 or float16 implementation.

 ## How reverse differentiation works here